 Do you often see the big picture at the expense of the details or focus on the details and miss the big picture?
-Neither answer is right or wrong—anymore than it is right or wrong to prefer Wheaties over Cheerios or vice versa.
+Neither answer is right or wrong—anymore than it is right or wrong to prefer mayonnaise over salad dressing or vice versa.
 You don’t know why.
 You just do.
 Similarly, the method your brain uses to process and synthesize information and events and the approach your brain prefers to take when seeking solutions to problems is simply a matter of inclination.

 This example of the big picture versus the details is a matter of how you perceive information from your environment, primarily through sensation or intuition, according to the Myers-Briggs Type Indicator, or MBTI.
 One who perceives through intuition tends to see the big picture; one who perceives through sensation tends to see the details.
 As an intuit, I tend to see the big picture.